ArmenG888/PyRemoteAccess/README.md

 # PyRemoteAccess

-Remote Access to a computer,
+Remote Access made with python

 You get access to the clients computer when the client runs the program and connects to the server.